 - Best areas to stay in Thessaloniki

-Parikia is the capital of the island, offering a more traditional Greek experience with narrow streets, whitewashed buildings, and a stunning port.
-On the other hand, Naoussa is a picturesque fishing village known for its lively nightlife, beautiful beaches, and Venetian architecture.
+In general, Parikia and Naoussa are the best areas for first-timers and car-free travelers.
+Parikia is the capital that offers traditional Greek experience with narrow streets and whitewashed buildings.
+Naoussa is a charming fishing village with lively nightlife, beautiful beaches, and Venetian architecture.

 Both locations have plenty of restaurants, bars, and shops to explore, so it’s worth considering what you want out of your vacation before making a decision.